(Myrtaceae) Syzygium chloranthum (Duthie) Merr. & L.M. Perry

 Field Characters: Big tree about 15-20 m tall, with opposite leaves and round fruits.
 When the fruit is ripe it is black in color.

-Locality: Khammuan Province; Nyommalath District; Thongkong Village, roadside of Route to MBP at the southern reaches of Nakai Nam Theum National Park.
+Locality: Khammouana Province; Nyomalat District; Thongkong Village, roadside of Route to MBP at the southern reaches of Nakai Nam Theum National Park.

 Habitat: Tropical rainforest on flat level lands.